 AGE 14, GRADE 8 (2016)

-As a 14-year-old, Naomi knows many girls who have undergone Female Genital Cutting, dropped out of school and been married off in their teenage years.
+As a 14-year-old, Naomi knows many girls who have undergone female genital mutilation (FGM), dropped out of school and been married off in their teenage years.
 In fact, even boys in her village have dropped out of school.
 Seeing this happen has made Naomi treasure the rare opportunity she has to be in school.
 She hopes things are changing, however, and was glad that two of her friends who do not attend KCE were able to go back to school despite undergoing FGM.